ldcas-uc3m/Crypto-Labs/lab_notes.md

 ```

 ## RSA encryption/decryption (with padding)
+Use the public key of the receiver to encrypt, and the receiver's private key to decrypt.
 Use the preferred asymmetric padder, either [PKCS1v15](#pkcs1v15) (RSA-PKCS1v15) or [OAEP](#oaep-sha256) (RSA-OAEP).
 ```python
 # padder = padding.<padder>()